 For the very beginning of this Busuu review, let's start with basic things.

 Busuu was launched in 2008 and has remained popular until today.
-It's a paid language learning app, famous by its base of over 90 million people and a relatively low-cost option for language learners.
-The cool thing about Busuu is that it encourages user's speaking skills by helping him or her to practice the language out loud using a speech recognition tool.
+It's a paid language learning app, famous for its base of over 90 million people, and a relatively low-cost option for language learners.
+The cool thing about Busuu is that it encourages the user's speaking skills by helping him or her to practice the language out loud using a speech recognition tool.

-The app also gets you involved in other learners’ journey and has a powerful focus on listening to useful dialogues.
+The app also gets you involved in other learners’ journeys and has a powerful focus on listening to useful dialogues.

 1. Choose a level (A1 - Beginner, A2 - Elementary, B1 - Intermediate, B2 - Upper-Intermediate).